Fire Service Unfairly Blamed for Wildfires

 Why Large Wildfires in Southern California: Refuting the Fire Suppression Paradigm

-2. The five key research papers refuting the fire suppression/mosaic
+The key research papers refuting the fire suppression/mosaic can be found on our webpage, It’s About the Wind.

-3. The Science Basics on Fire in the Chaparral:
+The science basics on Fire in the Chaparral.